 We need to entertain, inspire and enthuse our future scientists.
 Our world wouldn’t be the same if we didn’t have modern medicine, technology and of course the latest mobile phone.
 But how do we engage all secondary school students in science?

 By making it readily available in all kinds of different ways!
-In celebration of British science week (BSW) taking place in March 2020 (6-15), we're aiming to turn the 'what is the point in this?' attitude into scientific enthusiasm across the whole of education.
+We're aiming to turn the 'what is the point in this?' attitude into scientific enthusiasm across the whole of education.

 To achieve this, it is important to understand the diversity involved in and around science.
 Ultimately helping inspire the future generations of Albert Einstein and Marie Curie.